Michael (archangel): Early Christian views and devotions

-From the 2nd-century onwards there exists evidence attesting early Christian identifications of Michael as identical with the Christ particularly in works concerned with or by non-proto-orthdox groups such Pseudo-Cyprian's De Centesima, Epiphanius' description of the Ebionites and the sect of the Elcasaites, Tertullian's attack on Valentinian Christology, and certain magical texts, especially the Testament of Solomon.
-The Shepherd of Hermas, possibly Oxyrhynchus Papyrus 1152, the Gospel of the Hebrews, the pseudo-Clementine writings, and Epiphanius' Panarion (Note: Panarion XXX.
+From the second-century onward, evidence exists attesting early Christian identifications of Michael as identical with the Christ particularly in works concerned with or by non-proto-orthodox groups such Pseudo-Cyprian's De Centesima, Epiphanius's description of the Ebionites and the sect of the Elcasaites, Tertullian's attack on Valentinian Christology, and certain magical texts, especially the Testament of Solomon.
+The Shepherd of Hermas, possibly Oxyrhynchus Papyrus 1152, the Gospel of the Hebrews, the pseudo-Clementine writings, and Epiphanius's Panarion (Note: Panarion XXX.
 16.2–4) appear to share this view.
-Other 2nd- and 3rd-century texts show that identifying Christ with an angel was not uncommon at the time—these include the Gospel of Thomas, the Gospel of Nicodemus, the Testament of Dan, and the Epistle to Diognetus.
+Other second- and third-century texts show that identifying Christ with an angel was not uncommon at the time—these include the Gospel of Thomas, the Gospel of Nicodemus, the Testament of Dan, and the Epistle to Diognetus.
 These beliefs likely derived from similar pre-Christian Jewish beliefs, such as those found in the Prayer of Joseph and the beliefs of the Magarites.

 Epiphanius of Salamis (c.
 310 – 403) in his Coptic-Arabic Hexaemeron additionally referred to Michael as a replacement of Satan.
 Accordingly, after Satan fell, Michael was appointed to the function Satan served when he was still one of the noble angels.

 Byzantine tradition attributed two Bosporus-shore sanctuaries of the Archangel Michael to Constantine.
 The first at Hestia/Anaplous—plausibly in the area of modern Arnavutköy, about 35 stadia by sea and over 70 by land from Constantinople.
 The second at Sosthenion, commonly identified with modern İstinye.
 Sozomen is the earliest witness for the Hestia site, while John Malalas places a Michaelion at Sosthenion and embeds it in a foundation legend that repurposes a pre-existing pagan shrine tied to the Argonauts.
 Later sources often use "Anaplous" for the wider western Bosporus shore, which helps explain why Hestia/Anaplous and Sosthenion are sometimes conflated in the literature.
-He was syncretically identified with the attributes of the god Attis in Phrygia and thus associated with pre-Christian healing springs in Phrygia, his main cult site was in Chonai.
+He was syncretically identified with the attributes of the god Attis in Phrygia and thus associated with pre-Christian healing springs in Phrygia, his main cult site was in Chonae.